codefresh-io/codefresh-onprem-helm/codefresh/README.md

 ### [What's new in 2.6.x](https://codefresh.io/docs/docs/whats-new/on-prem-release-notes/#on-premises-version-26)

 ## Troubleshooting

+### Error: Refusing to rejoin cluster because the server has been offline for more than the configured server_rejoin_age_max - consider wiping your data dir

+After runtime upgrading, consul fails with the error `refusing to rejoin cluster because the server has been offline for more than the configured server_rejoin_age_max - consider wiping your data dir`.
+There is [known issue](https://github.com/hashicorp/consul/issues/20722) of **hashicorp/consul** behaviour.
+Try to wipe out or delete the consul volume with config data.

 ### Error: Failed to validate connection to Docker daemon; caused by Error: certificate has expired